How to Lease a Restaurant

-“WARNING: Until both you and the landlord have signed a binding the lease, the landlord can lease the space to another party.”
+“WARNING: Until you and the landlord have signed binding the lease, the landlord can lease the space to another party.”

-Negotiating a Letter of Intent can take anywhere from a few days to many weeks depending on the landlord and how hard both parties negotiate.
+Negotiating a Letter of Intent can take a few days to many weeks.

-Once you have an agreed upon LOI, the landlord will prepare a draft lease for your review.
+Once you have an agreed LOI, the landlord will prepare a draft lease for your review.

-The lease will include all of the terms outlined in the LOI in addition to additional legal language covering many more items that are typically not discussed during the LOI stage.
+The lease will include all of the terms outlined in the LOI and additional legal language, which cover many more items that are typically not discussed during the LOI stage.

-Lease agreements range from just a few pages to more than 150 pages in length.
+Lease agreements range from just a few pages to hundreds of pages in length.

 Lease negotiations can take anywhere from a few days to a month.

 “WARNING: This is a legal document.
 Many restaurateurs cut corners at this stage to save money.
 Utilizing a real estate attorney specializing in commercial lease agreements and restaurant use can pay big dividends in the long run.”

-“WARNING 2: Avoid using your family attorney.
-Most are not familiar with commercial leases.”
+“WARNING 2: Avoid using your family attorney unless experienced with commercial leases.”

 Lease negotiations are either handled directly between the landlord and the tenant (sometimes with the broker/agent as the middle man) or between the landlord’s attorney and tenant’s attorney.

 Final lease agreements will be prepared for signature once all terms have been agreed upon by both parties.

-The landlord or landlord’s agent or attorney will either send hard copies for signature to the tenant or arrange for both parties to meet and sign together.
+The landlord or landlord’s agent or attorney will either send hard copies for the signature to the tenant or arrange for both parties to meet and sign together.